Amplifier Circuits

 Types of Amplifiers Used

 Operational Amplifiers (Op-Amps): Op-amps, or operational amplifiers, are the mainstays of analog electronics and are frequently found in ADCs.
-They can be set up in a variety of topologies, including differential, integrator, and inverting, non-inverting, and inverting circuits.
+They can be set up in a variety of topologies, including inverting, non-inverting, differential, and integrator circuits.

 Instrumentation Amplifiers: Precision amplifiers designed specifically for use with testing and measuring equipment are known as instrumentation amplifiers.
 When a differential input signal needs to be amplified, these devices are used because of their high input impedance and outstanding common-mode rejection ratio (CMRR).